-The performance auto segment has seen some tough rival action for quite a while now, with the likes of Audi, BMW M Series and Mercedes Benz AMG are the primary players in class.
-Each of the big three however, is known to specialize in different areas of car-making, although they do have products that match each other in the range.
+The performance auto segment has seen some tough rival action for quite a while now, with the likes of Audi, BMW M Series and Mercedes Benz AMG are the primary players in the class.
+Each of the big three, however, is known to specialize in different areas of car-making, although they do have products that match each other in the range.

 2014 BMW M 235i:

 BMW has two pretty interesting vehicles up for launch this year, namely the 2014 BMW M 235i and 2015 BMW M2.
-Talking about the M 235i first, this vehicle is just as confident and poised round a race track, as it is on road, although there are situations when this vehicle actually topples Mercedes Benz’s CLA45 AMG in its own game.
+Talking about the M 235i first, this vehicle is just as confident and poised around a race track, as it is on road, although there are situations when this vehicle actually topples Mercedes Benz’s CLA45 AMG in its own game.

-BMW is offering five and six speed manual / automated transmission on the M 235i and this outclasses the CLA45 AMG in more ways than one.
-A dual clutch transmission system has its advantages over a single clutch layout in terms of refinement and responsiveness.
+BMW is offering five and six-speed manual / automated transmission on the M 235i and this outclasses the CLA45 AMG in more ways than one.
+A dual-clutch transmission system has its advantages over a single clutch layout in terms of refinement and responsiveness.
 BMW has used their ZF transmission in this machine and that has clearly made a difference.

 Its interior is quite refined, apart from a whistling noise on the freeway, caused due to wind speeds.
 This could get irritating at times.
-The front seats provide sufficient support, even during spirited driving, while the race prepped steering column provides responsive and precise handling around tight corners.
+The front seats provide sufficient support, even during spirited driving, while the race-prepped steering column provides responsive and precise handling around tight corners.

 Stability during high speeds is not surprising, since this vehicle is based on a shorter wheelbase, with greater and more poised body balance.
 However, you cannot compare this vehicle to BMW’s outgoing 135i, as the M 235i is heavier by 200 pounds, which brings forth a subtle change in handling.

-Powered by an inline six cylinder 3.0 liter turbo charged engine, displacing 320 BHP along with 330 ft lb of torque, BMW has re-tuned this engine for greater fuel efficiency and power.
+Powered by an inline six-cylinder 3.0 liter turbocharged engine, displacing 320 BHP along with 330 ft lb of torque, BMW has re-tuned this engine for greater fuel efficiency and power.
 Manual transmission variants are not necessarily more powerful than their automated variants, but displace power in a better manner, which in turn lends a smoother feel in general.

-A mechanical slip ring differential is also being provided for additional precision and drivers, who take part in sport activities frequently, can choose to get them fitted from a dealership.
+A mechanical slip ring differential is also being provided for additional precision and drivers, who take part in sports activities frequently, can choose to get them fitted from a dealership.
 Priced at AU$ 79,990 for the base variant, BMW plans on hitting the Australian market hard!

 2015 BMW M2 Coupe: